SpaceX's launches Falcon 9 from Florida in first flight of the year - UPI.com

 SpaceX closed out 2024 with a New Year's Eve launch from Florida.

-The company is also planning Falcon 9 launches of Starlink satellites with a window of 12:10 p.m. to 4:41 EDT Sunday from Cape Canaveral Launch Complex 40 and 11:19 a.m. to 4:50 p.m.
-Monday from Kennedy Space Center's launch pad 39A.
+The company is also planning Falcon 9 launches of Starlink satellites that were pushed back one day to 12:21 EST Monday from Cape Canaveral Launch Complex 40 and 10:51 a.m.
+Tuesday from Kennedy Space Center's launch pad 39A.

-Another company, Blue Origin, on Monday is planning to launch a Glenn rocket with the first stage booster attempting to land on a sea-based platform.
+Another company, Blue Origin, on Wednesday is planning to launch a 320-foot New Glenn rocket with the first stage booster attempting to land on a sea-based platform.
 It is set for 1 a.m.
 EST from Cape Canaveral Launch Complex 36.